ezEngine/ezEngine/Documentation/General/EngineOverview.md

 The **Core** library is built on top of Foundation.
 This library contains engine specific features, such as the Game Object system. **Core** is where most of the actual engine infrastructure is implemented.

-**CoreUtils** builds on top of **Core**.
-It contains 'nice to have' utility features, but no critical infrastructure.
-This is where you will find some interesting high-level code.

 **System** is the library that is supposed to contain all the high-level platform specific code that might be difficult to abstract.
 Currently this mostly contains window creation code.

-**InputXBox360** implements the XBox 360 controller code.
-This library can only be built on Windows systems.

-**GameUtils** contains some code that might be useful when creating a game.
-This code is not tested thoroughly and there is no guarantee it is useful or correct.
-This code is mostly added to implement our own samples.

 The **TestFramework** library implements code to manage our unit-tests.
 You can ignore this entirely.

+**GameEngine** builds on top of all the other libraries, including the rendering code.
+It contains the most high-level code for a game engine, such as AI and Animation, ezGameApplication and ezGameState, which are the basis for any game application built with ez, the prefab system, the visual scripting and much more.

-In general the most interesting libraries to look at are **Foundation**, **Core** and **CoreUtils**. **GameUtils** might also contain some useful stuff, depending on the type of game you want to make.
+In general the most interesting libraries to look at are **Foundation**, **Core** and **GameEngine**.